Simblissity home > G.E.T.

 Large Critters

-Black bear are common in forested mountains, as are mountain lions in desert canyons.
-(You are likely to see a bear or two, and to hear lions at night.)
-All are wild and generally unadapted to humans, so the risk of aggressive encounters is quite low.
+Black bear are common in wooded mountains, as are mountain lions in desert canyons.
+(You are likely to see a bear or two, and perhaps hear a lion at night.)
+These animals are generally wild and unadapted to humans, so the risk of aggressive encounters is quite low.
 At the present time, hanging food from bears at night usually is not necessary, except perhaps at established campgrounds.

 Mice